Gabapentin can be used for dogs as a treatment for seizures or chronic pain.

 Some painful conditions that might be treated with gabapentin include chronic arthritis, pain associated with cancer, hyperalagesia, which is a heightened sensitivity to pain, or allodynia, which is a sensation of pain to normally non-painful stimuli.

 Gabapentin can also be used to treat seizures, anxiety, and idiopathic epilepsy in dogs.
-Because affects the nervous system, it can prove particularly useful for pain associated with neuropathic disorders.
+Because it affects the nervous system, it can prove particularly useful for pain associated with neuropathic disorders.

 Some vets may prescribe it to calm anxious behavior before a vet visit.